techidaily/site-win11/source/_posts/tech-guide-uninstalling-the-microsoft-store.md

 ### 2\.
 Using PowerShell

- Before winget was officially integrated into Windows 10 and 11, there was a method to[remove the Microsoft Store app using PowerShell](https://www.makeuseof.com/remove-reinstall-microsoft-store-windows-11/) .
+ Before winget was officially integrated into Windows 10 and 11, there was a method to [remove the Microsoft Store app using PowerShell](https://www.makeuseof.com/remove-reinstall-microsoft-store-windows-11/) .
 The method still works and all you need to do is list the package name and then use the**Remove-AppxPackage** cmdlet to uninstall the Microsoft Store app from your system.
 Make sure to run PowerShell with elevated permissions.

 ### 3\.
 Using a Batch File